toxydose/nmap4j/README.md

 - Parses targets, host addresses, ports, services.
 - Stores each entity (hosts, ports, services, scripts) as nodes
 - Connects nodes with relationships (e.g., `(:Host)-[:HAS_PORT]->(:Port)`)
+- You can use default neo4j browser to see the results of different queries (http://localhost:7474/browser/)

 ## ✅ Why use nmap4j